-- At the end of this lesson, students should be able to: - Explain the steps of the System Design Recipe - Use the 2htdp/universe module to create a simple interactive animation, including: - Analyzing data to determine whether it should be constant or part of the world state, - Writing data definitions for worlds, key events, and mouse events, and - Writing code to handle the various events during the animation.
+- In this lesson, you will learn about the 2htdp/universe module, which allows you to create interactive animations. - At the end of this lesson, students should be able to: - Use the 2htdp/universe module to create a simple interactive animation, including: - Analyzing data to determine whether it should be constant or part of the world state, - Writing data definitions for worlds, key events, and mouse events, and - Writing code to handle the various events during the animation. - Explain the steps of the System Design Recipe